KeroVieux/RBAC-proposal/README.md

 ## Limits
 It is a demo for the RBAC concept, when you understand it, then you can design your own proposal.
-It uses the lowdb to get the data, in your case, you should shift it to your database or RESTful to query the data.
+It uses the pouchDB to get the data, in your case, you should shift it to your database or RESTful to query the data.